Numbered highways in the United States

-Highways in the United States are split into at least four different types of systems: Interstate Highways, U.S. Highways, state highways, and county highways.
+Highways are split into at least four different types of systems in the United States: Interstate Highways, U.S. Highways, state highways, and county highways.
 Highways are generally organized by a route number or letter.
 These designations are generally displayed along the route by means of a highway shield.
 Each system has its own unique shield design that will allow quick identification to which system the route belongs.

 History

 In 1918, Wisconsin became the first state to number its highways in the field followed by Michigan the following year.
 In 1926 the American Association of State Highway Officials (AASHO) established and numbered interstate routes (United States Numbered Highways), selecting the best roads in each state that could be connected to provide a national network of federal highways.

 Interstate Highways

 The Interstate Highway System is a federally funded and administered but state-maintained system of freeways that forms the transportation backbone of the United States, with millions of Americans relying on it for commutes, long-distance travel, and freight transport daily, among other things.
 Interstate highways are all constructed to precise standards, designed to maximize high-speed travel safety and efficiency.
 Interstate Highways also contain auxiliary routes, which are normally assigned a three-digit route number.
 All Interstate Highways are part of the National Highway System, a network of highways deemed essential to the defense, economy, and mobility of the country.